packing-box/packer-masking-tool/docs/pages/alterations.md

 ### Add API imports

 The `--add-api` option adds 20 API imports commonly found in not packed executables to the input PE file, as many packers only have a few imports in the IAT.
+The LIEF library we use adds a new section named '.l1' when adding the API imports, thus we recommend using it along with the `--permissions` or the `--rename-sections` option to rename that section to a standard name.

 >**NOTE** : This option is still under development and does not yet rebuild a functional file (because of LIEF current implementation).
 Thus the resulting file will not be functional.